Only 1 Seattle Public Schools student is receiving special-education services in person right now

 Within Seattle Public Schools, only one student with disabilities is currently receiving services in person.
 Next week, that number will increase to two.

-District officials say it’s taking a long time to get in-person services delivered to students while the school year proceeds online for most kids for a few reasons.
-First, the district chose to set up services at students’ home schools — as opposed to at districtwide hubs — which meant making sure 104 school sites were safe for adult work, said Concie Pedroza, chief of student supports.
+District officials say there are a few reasons why it’s taking a long time to get in-person services delivered to students while the school year proceeds online for most kids.
+A major reason for the delay: The district chose to set up services at students’ home schools — as opposed to at districtwide hubs — which meant making sure 104 school sites were safe for adult work, said Concie Pedroza, chief of student supports.

 Other districts are using different models to get students what they need in person.
 In Bellevue, which this September enrolled fewer than half of Seattle’s 52,481 students, 150 students were receiving services in person as of Thursday, according to spokesperson Michael May.
 There, the district is concentrating services at four school sites — not all of which are students’ home schools.

+In Lake Washington, 475 students with disabilities were getting assistance in person as of Thursday, said spokesperson Shannon Parthemer.
+Educators recommended in-person services for 580 students; 105 families declined them.
+Lake Washington provides these services across 34 school sites.

-Focusing on home schools was “the most important thing,” Pedroza said in a briefing with journalists Thursday.
+Focusing on home schools was “the most important thing,” Pedroza, the Seattle schools official, said in a briefing with journalists Thursday.

-Late last week, Seattle Public Schools announced that remote learning would continue at least through January — making any moves at improving its online-era work all the more long-lasting.
-Sixty-five students, Pedroza said, are “already in queue” to receive these services; eight students have successfully gone through the health and safety review the district requires of staff and families before it firms up its decisions.
+Late last week, Seattle announced that remote learning would continue at least through January — making any moves at improving its online-era work all the more long-lasting.
+Sixty-five students are “already in queue” to receive these services, Pedroza said; eight students have successfully gone through the health and safety review the district requires of staff and families before it firms up its decisions.

 Many parents of students with disabilities have said that remote learning has been particularly tough on their kids.
 Students with ADHD, for example, have a harder time focusing on screens for longer, especially without the support they’d get in school.
 Under federal law, students with disabilities have a specific right to a “free appropriate public education.”